| Setup And Maintenance

 comprise the second largest community representing 18% and the remaining 4% representing

 other minorities.
-Political

 Structure Cyprus became an independent Republic in 1960.
 The political